Last Updated on March 10, 2021 by Gaia Zol

-The Italian High Renaissance is the defining movement in our art history.
-No other artistic movement has contributed more to development of art as a whole.
-Before the Italian Renaissance artists held the same position in society as any other skilled craftsmen and were given as much respect as carpenters and goldsmiths.
-But, in the 1400’s this all changed.
+The Italian High Renaissance is the defining movement in the country’s art history.
+Before, the artists held the same position as any other skilled craftsmen.
+They had as much respect as carpenters and goldsmiths.
+But, in the 1400’s this changed.
 A new revolution in art opened the eyes of the world to the glory of art itself.

 Italian art in the Renaissance